Advancing PICO Element Detection in Biomedical Text via Deep Neural Networks: Introduction

 \section{Introduction}

-In evidence-based medicine (EBM), well formulated and structured documents and questions can help physicians efficiently identify appropriate resources and search for the best available evidence for medical treatment \cite{richardson1995well}.
+In evidence-based medicine (EBM), well formulated and structured documents and questions can help physicians efficiently identify appropriate resources and search for the best available evidence for medical treatment \citep{richardson1995well}.
 In practice, clinical studies and questions always either explicitly or implicitly contain four aspects: Population/Problem (P), Intervention (I), Comparison (C) and Outcome (O), which are known as PICO elements.
-Using this structure to help with the information retrieval (IR) of medical evidence within a large medical citation database is popular and advantageous \cite{huang2006evaluation,schardt2007utilization,boudin2010improving}.
-But, it first requires accurately identifying PICO elements in the medical documents as well as in the questions.
+Using this structure to help with the information retrieval (IR) of medical evidence within a large medical citation database is popular and advantageous \citep{huang2006evaluation, schardt2007utilization, boudin2010improving}.
+However, accurately and efficiently extracting PICO elements from non-structured information such as a collection of medical abstracts is challenging.

 The PICO element detection process can be cast as a classification task on the sentence or segment level.
-Previously there have been many studies that sought to develop algorithms for this problem with improved performance.
-In earlier work, these studies have been focused on basic machine learning techniques such as Naïve Bayes (NB) \cite{huang2013pico}, Random Forest (RF) \cite{boudin2010combining}, Support Vector Machine (SVM) \cite{hansen2008method}, Conditional Random Field (CRF) \cite{kim2011automatic}, and Multi-Layer Perceptron (MLP) \cite{huang2011classification}.
-All these methods heavily rely on careful collections of hand-engineered features.
-More recently, the bi-directional Long Short-Term Memory (bi-LSTM) model started to be adopted to encode each sentence into a representation vector for subsequent classification and the CRF module was added to form the ``bi-LSTM+CRF'' architecture, which achieved state-of-the-art (SOTA) performance \cite{jin2018pico}.
+Previously there have been many studies that sought to develop algorithms for this problem.
+In earlier work, these studies used older machine learning techniques such as Naive Bayes (NB) \citep{huang2013pico}, Random Forest (RF) \citep{boudin2010combining}, Support Vector Machine (SVM) \citep{hansen2008method}, Conditional Random Field (CRF) \citep{kim2011automatic}, and Multi-Layer Perceptron (MLP) \citep{huang2011classification,hassanzadeh2014identifying,chabou2018combination}.
+All these methods heavily rely on careful collections of features including lexical features such as bag of words (BOW), synonyms and hypernyms, semantic features such as part-of-speech (POS) and named entities, and sequential features such as the relative position of each token.
+More recently, emerging deep Artificial Neural Network (ANN) architectures such as the bi-directional Long Short-Term Memory (bi-LSTM) model have been adopted to further improve performance \citep{jin2018pico}.
+That model proposed to encode each sentence into a high-dimensiomal representation vector via a recurrent neural network (RNN) and then added a CRF module to optimize the label sequence.
+We call this the ``bi-LSTM+CRF'' architecture.